 The Good, the Bad, and the Fantastic

 Think about a bad service you’ve experienced.
 Immediately, you’re probably thinking about the DMV, cable companies, or that restaurant that always loses your order.
-It’s easy to think of bad services.
+It’s easy to think of a million bad services.

 Where Service Design comes into play

-If each point of contact with your service is great or better, then the minimum you’ll get are users walking away with good feelings.
+If each point of contact with your service works, then the minimum you’ll get are users walking away without bad feelings.
 That’s the worst case scenario.
 At best, you’ll have users that are actively excited about their experience with your service.
 They’ll talk about.
 Share it.
 Come back.
 And they’ll bring their friends.